PyPSA/powerplantmatching/docs/getting-started.md

 It links the entries of the matched power plants and lists all the related properties given by the different data-sources.

-> **Note**
->
+!!! note
-> Calling the function with `reduced=False` will trigger the matching process which requires **Java** to be installed on your system.
+    Calling the function with `reduced=False` will trigger the matching process which requires **Java** to be installed on your system.
 Please ensure that you have Java installed and that it is in your system's PATH.

->
-> You can download and install Java from the official website: https://www.java.com/en/download/
->
-> If Java is not installed or not in your system's PATH, you may encounter runtime errors.
+    You can download and install Java from the official website: https://www.java.com/en/download/ If Java is not installed or not in your system's PATH, you may encounter runtime errors.